 - Collect names, addresses, phone numbers and email addresses for all who attend and establish a communication tool i.e. phone tree, email list or facebook page.
 It is not recommended that you use Next Door or similar as these won’t be specific to your watch group.
 Whichever tool you choose will be used specifically to report suspicious activity between neighbors and for announcing neighborhood watch sponsored events such as meetings, picnics, disaster preparedness etc.

 - Choose a captain or co-captains.
 These individuals will be the main contact within the Neighborhood Watch to help organize meetings/events and keep the watch organized.

-The Block Watch program is not intended to form citizen crime watch patrol or vigilante groups.
+The Neighborhood Watch program is not intended to form citizen crime watch patrol or vigilante groups.
 You are asked only to report the situation to the police and let us handle it.
 It is not a good idea to confront any suspicious person (s) or attempt to make an arrest yourself; your safety could be in jeopardy.